-Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN
+Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN Degree as outlined in the college catalog

 This course prepares the student to deal with contemporary issues facing the nursing profession.
 It covers issues such as the growth of the profession, credentialing, healthcare employment, legal, safety, bioethics, political processes, research and technology, as they relate to the nursing and nursing roles in healthcare organizations.
 This course will also explore nurses in the leadership role and help the student develop their ability to effectively work with and respect other healthcare workers.